joshnuss/til/_posts/2017-03-30-reduce-context-switching-in-vim.md

 ## Open related test

 For alternating between code and tests, I use [rails.vim](https://github.com/tpope/vim-rails).
-It provides a helpful command `:A` to open alternate file.
-I map it to `,.`.
+It provides a helpful command `:A` to open alternate file, I map it to `,.`.

 You can map it in your `.vimrc` with `noremap <Leader>. :A<CR>`